Allan Grimson: Victims

 His first known victim was 18-year-old Nicholas Wright who was in the Royal Navy.
 Grimson had met Wright on a fire-fighting course run by the Royal Navy in November 1997.
 Grimson offered to give Wright a lift home to Leicester on the weekends, but Wright and his family were suspicious of his motives.
 Whilst Wright was on shore leave from HMS Edinburgh in December 1997, he was seen out drinking with Grimson.
 They were witnessed leaving a Portsmouth nightclub together and according to Grimson, they went back to his flat where Grimson tried kissing Wright.
 Wright spurned his advances and Grimson attacked Wright firstly by punching him, then with a baseball bat (landing several blows) and then cutting his throat with a carving knife and dumping his body in the bath of Grimson's flat.
 Wright's body was later dumped beside the A272 road near Cheriton in Hampshire.
 Grimson was questioned by military police in 1997, but lied to keep himself out of the investigation.

-Grimson detailed the killing out to officers whilst being interviewed in December 1999.
+Grimson detailed the killing to officers whilst being interviewed in December 1999.
 He admitted to getting a thrill from killing Wright.
 He said the thrill came from the power he had over the younger man and that the killing had no sexual element to it; however, he did admit that the feeling was "better than an orgasm".

 His second victim was 20-year-old Sion Jenkins who was killed a year later in December 1998.
 Jenkins was originally from Newbury and had been in the Royal Navy for a brief spell.
 At the time of his murder, he was working as a barman in the Hogs Head pub in Portsmouth and had met up with Grimson in a nightclub called Joanna's in the town.
 Jenkins was drunk, and both he and Grimson went back to Grimson's flat where Jenkins was forced to have sex after Grimson punched and threatened him.
 In the morning, Jenkins expressed his desire to leave and Grimson wished to recapture the same feeling of elation that he had when he murdered Wright the previous year.
 Jenkins was bound to the bath and severely beaten with a baseball bat resulting in his death.
-His body was dumped next to the A32 road at West Tisted.
+His body was dumped next to the A32 road at the village of West Tisted in Hampshire.